 Today, we kicked off our second day in Seville with a run around the Maria Luisa park.

-Always a nice way to get to know the city. 🙂
+Always a nice way to get to know the city and running around the world is always fun.
+Some of my other favorite spots:

 The waterfront (river) was a little far to do a long distance run, so we enjoyed the trails in the park with other runners.
 Spain is definitely full of runners in every city!